rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 test suite
 1. A collection of test modules, e.g. "textmode".
 All test modules within one test suite are run serially job
-1. One run of individual test cases in a row denoted by a unique number for one instance of openQA, e.g. one installation with subsequent testing of applications within gnome
+1. One run of individual test cases in a row denoted by a unique number for one instance of OpenQA, e.g. one installation with subsequent testing of applications within gnome

 test run
 * Equivalent to job